corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-### Notarising and recording
+### Notarizing and recording

-Notarising and recording a transaction is handled by a built-in flow called `FinalityFlow`.
+Notarize and record transaction with the built-in `FinalityFlow`.
 See [API: Flows](api-flows.md) for more details.

+## Further reading

+See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which lets you break transaction backchains.